Real Cedar Siding

 Chalking, the release of pigment and degraded resin particles, results from weathering of the paint’s surface.
 It is a degradation of the paint film, not the cedar.
-Chalking is a common cause of fading in tinted or coloured paints.
+Chalking is a common cause of fading in tinted or colored paints.

 Paint failure such as peeling, blistering or flaking is often associated with moisture build-up behind the paint and poor adhesion of the paint film to the underlying wood.
 This problem is exacerbated if paint is applied to weathered wood.

 A deck that dries after wetting will last longer than one that stays damp.
-Ongoing maintenance practises for cedar decks include: allowing proper water drainage; keeping the surface free of dirt, leaves, tree needles and other debris; moving planters, benches and other deck accessories from time to time to permit the deck beneath them to dry thoroughly and ensuring that the ventilation under the deck is not inhibited.
+Ongoing maintenance practices for cedar decks include: allowing proper water drainage; keeping the surface free of dirt, leaves, tree needles and other debris; moving planters, benches and other deck accessories from time to time to permit the deck beneath them to dry thoroughly and ensuring that the ventilation under the deck is not inhibited.